Jason Compson III

-The head of the Compson household until his death from alcoholism in 1912.
-Mr. Compson is the father of Quentin, Caddy, Jason IV, and Benjy, and the husband of Caroline.
+The head of the Compson household until his death from alcoholism in

 The self-pitying and self-absorbed wife of Mr. Compson and mother of the four Compson children.
 Caroline’s hypochondria preoccupies her and contributes to her inability to care properly for her children.